BigPolarBear1/factorization/README.md

 UPDATE: OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOH.
 I was about to go to bed, but I wanted to look a little more at the math.
 I really want to avoid doing anything with matrices and jacobi symbols.
 I really want to finish this with p-adic lifting..... and I just figured it out. :) Friends, tomorrow will be a great day.
 I knew my intuition to use p-adic lifting there was correct.
 It just took me a full day to figure out the math completely.

+Update: Added a few more lines to the paper.
+That should set us up to begin lifting now....
+I'll try to finish it soon.
+I'm feeling extreme levels of stress today.
+I need some vacation, but how can I take vacation when I am an international terrorist with no income?
+I can only continue working and succeed before the walls completely close in on me.
+I feel more stressed now then I did at any point while actually having a job.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.